jacques/docs.npmjs.com/content/getting-started/working_with_tokens.md

 Read this chapter to learn how to manage security tokens.

 **Note**: *There are additional steps required if you wish to use tokens for testing and other special purposes.
-These steps are not in the scope of this chapter.*
+Find more details [here](https://docs.npmjs.com/private-modules/ci-server-config).

 Token commands empower you to: